Organization for moms can be a challenge!

 - Steer clear of comparison.
 Albert Einstein is credited with saying, “Everyone is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing its stupid.”
 Maybe you’re a fish and maybe you’re a monkey; maybe you make awesome healthy meals but Suzy next door feeds her family on $4 a month.
 It’s not a contest; you’re doing a great job because you’re doing it the best way for you and your family!

-Common Roadblocks to Organization
+Common Roadblocks to Organization for Moms

 - But I’m not an organized person.
 Being organized doesn’t sound like much fun.